U.S. Marines with 2/6 Spartan Tactical Games

-U.S. Marine Corps 2nd Lt.
-Max E. Schlessel, left, an infantry officer with Fox Company, 2nd Battalion, 6th Marine Regiment, 2nd Marine Division (2d MARDIV), wears a stress monitor during the Spartan Tactical Games on Camp Lejeune, N.C., Jan.
-13, 2017.
+U.S. Marine Corps Cpl.
+Cody D. James, a rifleman with Fox Company, 2nd Battalion, 6th Marine Regiment, 2nd Marine Division (2d MARDIV), guides his fire team through a Virtual Battlespace 3 (VBS 3) simulation exercise during the Spartan Tactical Games on Camp Lejeune, N.C., Jan.
+11, 2017.
 VBS 3 and the Spartan Tactical Games allow the Marines to test their tactical and cognitive thinking while competing against each other on a squad level.
 (U.S. Marine Corps photo by Lance Cpl.
-Alexis C. Schneider)
+Tojyea Matally)

 |Date Taken: